JHAO1122/Math_software_midterm/README.md

-# This is the README file for the project "Conway's Game of Life" by TIANJIAHAO 3230105412
+# This is the README file for the project "Conway's Game of Life"
 ## The purpose of the program
 Implement the project "Conway's Game of Life" by C language and visualize it.
 ## The functions of the program